Greenville Truck Accident Lawyer

 Why should you hire us?
 Simple.
 You need an experienced truck accident attorney.

 Accidents involving tractor-trailers or commercial motor vehicles involve unique legal issues, so it is critical to retain legal counsel with experience in this specialized area.
 Driver fatigue, hours-of-service violations, and corporate greed can lead to a disregard for public safety and contribute to 18-wheeler accidents.
-Hammack Law Firm has more than 16 years’ experience handling truck accident claims.
-Paul Hammack defended large trucking companies for years, so he knows the industry and knows how to get the most out of every case.
+Hammack Law Firm has more than 17 years’ experience handling truck accident claims.
+Paul Hammack defended large trucking companies for over a decade, so he knows the industry and knows how to get the most out of every case.

 The aftermath of a truck accident can be devastating on a family, and the injuries and losses are often enormous.
 By law, tractor-trailers and other commercial motor vehicles involved in interstate commerce must carry a minimum of $750,000 in liability insurance coverage, and most carry limits of at least $1,000,000.
-There is a lot at stake, so you should not trust your case to an inexperienced lawyer who may not have the expertise to properly investigate the accident, the driver, and the trucking company.
+There is a lot at stake, so you should not trust your case to an untested lawyer who may not have the knowledge, training and experience to properly investigate the accident, the driver, and the trucking company.